-An incidental non-commercial lottery is one that is incidental to a non-commercial event and where the conditions in Part 1 of Schedule 11 to the Gambling Act 2005 are satisfied.
+An incidental non-commercial lottery is one that is incidental to a non-commercial event and where the conditions in Part 1 of Schedule 11 to the Gambling Act 2005 are met.

 The promoters of the lottery may not:

-- deduct more than £100 from the proceeds to cover the cost of organising the lottery
+- take more than £100 from the proceeds to cover the cost of organising the lottery

-- deduct more than £500 from the proceeds to cover the cost of prizes awarded in the lottery
+- take more than £500 from the proceeds to cover the cost of prizes awarded in the lottery

 - involve a roll-over of prizes from one lottery to another